 She researches the philosophies of Carl Jung, in particular Anima/Animus and the subconscious/conscious spirit inside the context of the natural world.
-These explorations yield a dark aesthetic and expression in my work.
-In contrast,she has discovered a lighter artistic voice through the practice of Yoga and the interconnectivity and compassionate teachings of all beings and life experiences.
+These explorations yield a dark aesthetic and expression in her work.
+In contrast, she has discovered a lighter artistic voice through the practice of Yoga and the interconnectivity and compassionate teachings of all beings and life experiences.
 She continues to explore these dichotomies and their interrelatedness by abstracting them into shape-shifting movement with gesture and intense character analysis.
 This is done via a ceremony using voice, prose, sculptural props, canvas and animal skin paintings, body painting, costume design, and film projections.
 Her art is rarely literal, but typically dramatic.
 She encourages a constructivist lens so the work reflects back on the observer their own life experiences and perspectives.
 This exchange creates a more meaningful, personal, and memorable understanding. www.vimeo.com/artyogacat

-The movement maker tent is free, open to all ages and abilities and features the following schedule: Please join us to celebrate making movement in the Mohawk Valley!
+The movement maker tent is free, open to all ages and abilities and features the following schedule: Please join to celebrate making movement in the Mohawk Valley!

 "The Visitor" 4.21.18 at 4pm.
 FREE.